Computer & information research scientists

 Education & Skills

 Data on higher education choices for Computer & information research scientists from The Department of Education and Census Bureau.
-The most common major for Computer & information research scientists is Computer and Information Sciences and Support Services but the most specialized major according to RCA in 2017 were Computer and Information Sciences and Support Services.
+The most common major for Computer & information research scientists is N/A but the most specialized major according to RCA in N/A were N/A.

 Majors